Obtaining Police Records

 Criminal History Record Checks

-An individual may request a check of their Chesterfield County Police record by appearing in person at the Records Section during business hours.
+An individual may request a check of their Chesterfield County Police record by appearing in person by appointment at the Records Section during business hours.
 This record check covers Chesterfield County only and can only be released to the person requesting the record check.

 You must be 18 years of age or older and have a valid photo ID.
 Reports are normally available within three to five business days

 Note: If you are under 18 years of age, you should contact the Juvenile and Domestic Relations Court Service Section by calling 804-748-1379.
-Your record check must be picked up within 10 business days following notification that it is ready.
+Your record check must be picked up within 10 business days by appointment following notification that it is ready.
 If you are unable to pick up your record check within 10 business days, it will be destroyed and you must begin the process again and pay another processing fee.